syntasso/workshop/using-multiple-promises/README.md

 Your platform has pieced together three different Promises to provide a complete solution for an application team to deploy a new service to dev using your suggested CI/CD and hosting solutions.
 Well done!

 To recap the steps we took:
-1. ✅&nbsp;&nbsp;Installed all three promises
+1. ✅&nbsp;&nbsp;Installed all three Kratix Promises
-1. ✅&nbsp;&nbsp;Requested an instance of each promise
+1. ✅&nbsp;&nbsp;Requested an instance of each Kratix Promise
 1. ✅&nbsp;&nbsp;Create and run a CI/CD pipeline for a new application
 1. ✅&nbsp;&nbsp;View an endpoint from a newly deployed and networked application